lfsimoes/beam_paco__gtoc5/README.md

 ### [`paco`](paco) ###

-The [`paco`](paco) module provides a (problem-independent) implementation of the Population-based Ant Colony Optimization (P-ACO) algorithm, together with the extensions introduced in the paper: hybridization with Beam Search, and support for multi-objective problems.
+The [`paco`](paco) module provides a (problem-independent) implementation of the Population-based Ant Colony Optimization algorithm (P-ACO), together with the extensions introduced in the paper: hybridization with Beam Search, and support for multi-objective problems.
 The different variants are made available through the following classes:

 | Class                                   | Algorithm                    |
 |:--------------------------------------- |:---------------------------- |